WonkyWumpus/centos-systemd-sshd-easy/README.md

 It is important to note that your pods must define their subdomain as easy and they must mount the key pair secret into /root/.secret-easy-keys.
 Sample .yaml files are provided.

+The centos and systemd enablement is based on the instructions available in the readme at https://hub.docker.com/_/centos/

 ## Instructions